YINI-lang/YINI-spec/YINI-Specification.md

 - **Special type:**
   - NULL

-**Note:** Currently, YINI types map 1-to-1 to native JSON types. **Constructs and objects like date-time, has currently to be made with strings.** See more in 10.1.3, "Date-time Type".
+**Note:** Currently, YINI types map 1-to-1 to native JSON types.
+Constructs and objects like date-time, **must currently be expressed as strings**.
+See more in 10.1.3, "Date-time Type".

 ### 4.3.
 Type Rules
 This section describes how values (on the right-hand side of `=`) are interpreted based on their syntax.